revisit-studies/revisitpy/README.md

     ]
 }

-The two components generated are inherently identical, except with different metadata__ attributes.
+The two components generated are inherently identical, except with different meta attributes.
-These metadata__ attributes are not outputed into the final JSON study config or seen when printing out the individual components.
+These meta attributes are not outputed into the final JSON study config or seen when printing out the individual components.
 '''